The Journey to Parenthood for LGBTQ+ Families

 Shared Motherhood

-Not all fertility clinics might offer this treatment, and eligibility depends on various factors such as your age, weight, lifestyle and medical history.
+Not all fertility clinics offer this treatment and eligibility depends on various factors such as your age, weight, lifestyle and medical history.

 Surrogacy

-Traditional or partial surrogacy entails the surrogate’s eggs being fertilised using the sperm from someone within the couple, to create the biological link to one of them.
+Traditional or partial surrogacy involves the surrogate’s eggs being fertilised using the sperm from someone within the couple, to create the biological link to one of them.
+This is often used by male same-sex couples looking to form a family.

-If you are looking for more information, please visit the Human Fertilisation and Embryology Authority’s (the regulatory body for fertility treatment in the UK) website or Surrogacy UK.
+If you are looking for more information, please visit the Human Fertilisation and Embryology Authority (the regulatory body for fertility treatment in the UK) website or Surrogacy UK.

 Coparenting

-Co-parenting is a pathway some LGBTQ+ couples are now choosing to go down.
-It usually involves two or more people who are not in a relationship deciding to raise a child together.
-A lesbian couple chooses to have a biological child with a gay man or couple and agrees to raise the child collectively.
+Co-parenting is a pathway some LGBTQIA+ couples are now choosing to go down.
+It usually involves two or more people who are not in a romantic relationship deciding to raise a child together.
+For example, a lesbian couple chooses to have a biological child with a gay male and agrees to raise the child collectively.

 They can choose to opt for fertility treatment such as IUI or IVF for this depending on age, medical history and sperm quality.
 Although this is something that has been going on for years, the rise of the internet has caused a shift in the way prospective co-parents may look for partners.

-If you are choosing to go down this part, it is important to understand the legalities.
+If you are choosing to go down this path, it’s important to understand the legalities.
 It is best to see an expert for legal advice on things such as who will be legal parents, and how parental responsibilities and financial responsibilities will be split before taking the plunge.

 You can read more about co-parenting on the Stonewall website.